-9 Lessons Learned
+9 Lessons Learned from the DRC

 Our participation in the DRC was extremely valuable for identifying weak points in the described system which resulted in task or system failures.
+It also demonstrated which design choices led to favorable performance of the system.